A-M-O-S/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo {a..z}{a..Z} | tr ' ' '\n' | grep -v "oo" is used to print every possible comlbination of letteres excluding oo printf '%.2f\n' $NUM prints a number with 2 decimal places followed by a new line printf '%x\n' $DECIMAL is used to convert a number from base 10 to base 16
+echo {a..z}{a..Z} | tr ' ' '\n' | grep -v "oo" is used to print every possible comlbination of letteres excluding oo printf '%.2f\n' $NUM prints a number with 2 decimal places followed by a new line printf '%x\n' $DECIMAL is used to convert a number from base 10 to base 16 tr 'A-Za-z' 'N-ZA-Mn-za-m' is used to encode and decode text using rot13 encryption